The Disc-structure space: Localisations of mapping spaces between operads

-There is a convenient class of dendroidal spaces that includes those coming from operads but is homotopically more flexible.
+There is a convenient class of dendroidal spaces that includes dendroidal nerves of $1$-reduced operads but is homotopically more flexible.
 To define it, we consider the \emph{$k$-corolla} which is the unique (up to isomorphism) tree in ${\Dend}$ with one vertex and $k$ leaves, denoted by $t_k$.
 The unique (up to isomorphism) tree in ${\Dend}$ with no vertices is denoted $\eta$.
 For each vertex $v$ in a tree $t$, there is a morphism $t_k\ra t$ (unique up to automorphism of $t_k$) that takes the root to $v$ and the leaves to $\mathrm{in}(v)$.
 Given a dendroidal space $\cO$ and a tree $t$, these morphisms assemble to a map

+The following definition mimics the definition of a $1$-reduced operad on the level of dendroidal Segal spaces.
+The examples to keep in mind are dendroidal nerves $N_{d}\cat{O}$ of $1$-reduced operads.

-\begin{dfn} A \emph{dendroidal Segal space} $\cO$ is a dendroidal space such that \eqref{equ:dendroidal-segal-maps} is a weak equivalences for all trees $t\in \Dend$.
-This says in particular that $\cO(\eta)$ is weakly contractible. \end{dfn}
+\begin{dfn} A \emph{$1$-reduced dendroidal Segal space} $\cO$ is a dendroidal space such that the values $\cO(t_0)$ and $\cO(t_1)$ at the $0$- and $1$-corollas are weakly contractible and such that \eqref{equ:dendroidal-segal-maps} is a weak equivalences for all trees $t\in \Dend$ (this says in particular that $\cO(\eta)$ is weakly contractible). \end{dfn}